If you miss scrambled eggs, this Tofu Scramble Recipe is for you! An easy vegan breakfast staple made with just 7 ingredients in 10 minutes.

 Instructions

-• Heat the olive oil in a pan over medium heat.
+• Heat the olive oil in a pan over medium heat (I prefer a cast iron pan, or non-stick).
 Mash the block of tofu right in the pan, with a potato masher or a fork.
 You can also crumble it into the pan with your hands.
 Cook, stirring frequently, for 3-4 minutes until the water from the tofu is mostly gone.

 • Pour the non-dairy milk into the pan, and stir to mix.
 Serve immediately with sliced avocado, hot sauce, parsley, steamed kale, toast or any other breakfast item.